If you use Twitter for business, you’re probably pondering the question, “How can you get followers on Twitter?”

 This brings up a very common question, “How many followers do you have on your Twitter profile?”

 This number alone will tell your followers and clients whether you’re an influencer or not.
 All this without speaking a single word!

-Most people are still clueless of how to gain Twitter followers, even though this social platform is the best way to judge an expert or authority in terms of social media influence.
+Most people are still clueless about how to gain Twitter followers, even though this social platform is the best way to judge an expert or authority in terms of social media influence.

 You might find authoritative bloggers and journalists with a high number of Twitter followers.
 Entrepreneurs like Elon Musk utilize Twitter as a powerful social media platform.